 Hate exercise?
 These are the fitness motivation tips you need to read

-We spoke to 4 successful and fitness loving pros for their top fitness tips for squeezing exercise into even the busiest of schedules and incorporating overall wellness into your lifestyle
+4 fitness-loving pros share their tips for squeezing exercise and wellness into even the busiest of schedules and making the most of your workouts too

 Here’s what Pip and three other fitness enthusiasts recommend for digging yourself out of a fitness rut, for making healthier choices and getting the most out of your workouts too.

 Niki Rein, Founder of barrecore: how to make exercise part of your daily routine

 1. Make your workout the first thing before anything else

 “...yes, even before caffeine.
 It may feel like a rude awakening, but you will get right in the zone and connect to yourself before all the 'noise' enters.
 If you wait until later, it is likely that other items like children, emails or other important things get in the way.
 Studies show that those that work out first thing in the morning are more productive than the rest of the population.